 Step Two: Analyse and prioritise the right issues

-Once the issues have been identified, they need to be properly analysed, evaluated and prioritised.
-An issue matrix valuable tool teams can apply to evaluate the severity of a specific issue.
-While a risk matrix often considers the probability of occurrence as a critical measure, an issue matrix focuses more on the amount of time needed to resolve an issue before it can negatively impact overall project success.
+Once project managers have identified all issues, they can analyse, evaluate, and prioritise them.
+An issue matrix is a valuable tool teams can use to evaluate the severity of an issue.
+While a risk matrix often considers the probability of occurrence as a critical measure, an issue matrix focuses more on the amount of time needed to resolve an issue before it negatively impacts overall project success.

 Teams may define the exact time ranges for each associated level, however, the typical definitions for each level are:

 - Immediate: requires a resolution within the next 5 working days or project success will be negatively impacted